terrenceshi/6242app/flask-server/README.txt

 -put data and model folders into flask-server

 -create a virtual environment
+	-make sure you are cd'd into flask server

 	python -m venv venv
 		-you can replace the last venv with any name you like